Brandon Williamson, President

 Ken Towle, Society for Ecological Restoration Ontario

 Ken Towle has over twenty-five years of professional experience in conservation biology, restoration ecology and environmental education.
 In 1990 he received a Masters degree in Environmental Studies from York University.
 Since then he has worked on such diverse issues as tropical forest conservation, migratory songbird declines, tallgrass prairie restoration, and natural heritage system design.
 Ken’s work with invasive plants began in the early 90s when he was confronted with dog-strangling vine while involved in restoration projects in Toronto’s Don River valley.
 Later he produced an educational booklet profiling major invasive plants in Ontario and participated in the Ontario Invasive Plants Working Group.
-Following five years with the Toronto and Region Conservation Authority he moved to the Ganaraska Region Conservation Authority in 2003 where he has since served as Terrestrial Ecologist.
+Following five years with the Toronto and Region Conservation Authority he moved to the Ganaraska Region Conservation Authority in 2003.
+He retired in 2018.
 He now represents the Society for Ecological Restoration Ontario (SERO) and has previously represented Conservation Ontario on the OIPC Board of Directors.
 Ken is also the former Vice-President of the OIPC.